 The Data2Game project investigates how, and to what extent, the efficacy of computerised training games can be enhanced by tailoring the training scenarios to the individual player.
-It is a joint project between the Universities of Twente and Tilburg, in collaboration with serious-game developers at Thales/T-Xchange and with Veiligheidsregio Twente for the purpose of enhancing the training efficacy of members of a crisis management team.
+It is a joint project between the Universities of Twente and Tilburg, in collaboration with serious-game developers at Thales/HBA-Lab and with Veiligheidsregio Twente for the purpose of enhancing the training efficacy of members of a crisis management team.

 The research is aimed at achieving three concrete research innovations: